-provided by physicians and other health care pr rofessionals

-Important things you should keep in mind about these benefits:

-• Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.

-Plan physicians must provide or arrange your care.

-• We have no calendar year deductible.

-• Be sure to read Section 4, Your costs for covered services , for valuable infor sharing works.
-Also read Section 9 about coordinating benefits with other commedicare.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You pay

-Diagnostic and treatment services High Option

-Professional services of physicians Nothing

-During a hospital stay

-• In a skilled nursing facility

-Vaccines for pediatric and adult immunizations

-• Inpatient non-dental treatment of temporomandibular joint (TMJ) syndrome

-• Office visits, including routine newborn circumcision performed within 31 days of birth unrelated to illness or injury and asthma self-management training. \$20 per office visit

-Office medical consultations

-Second opinions

-Home visit by physician \$25 per visit

-Self-referral to a Plan specialist under Access+ HMO option \$30 per office visit

-• In an urgent care center \$20 per visit

-Home visit by nurse or health aide \$5 per visit

-Lab, X-ray and other diagnostic tests High Option

-Tests, such as: Nothing

-Blood tests

-• Urinalysis

-• Pathology

-• X-rays

-• Ultrasound

-Electrocardiogram and EEG

-Genetic testing & diagnostic procedures for certain conditions

-Tests, such as: \$200 per test

-• CT Scans

-• PET Scans

-• MRI

-Nuclear Scans
+Benefit Description You pay Diagnostic and treatment services High Option Professional services of physicians Nothing During a hospital stay In a skilled nursing facility Vaccines for pediatric and adult immunizations • Inpatient non-dental treatment of temporomandibular joint (TMJ) syndrome Office visits, including routine newborn circumcision performed within 31 days of birth unrelated to illness or injury and asthma self-management training. \$20 per office visit Office medical consultations Second opinions Home visit by physician \$25 per visit Self-referral to a Plan specialist under Access+ HMO option \$30 per office visit In an urgent care center \$20 per visit Home visit by nurse or health aide \$5 per visit Teladoc High Option Teladoc provides access to a national network of board-certified doctors and pediatricians in the U.S. who are available on-demand 24hr a day, 7 days a week, 365 days a year to diagnose, treat, and prescribe medication (when necessary) for many medical issues via phone or online video consultations. \$20 per consult Teladoc does not replace your existing primary care physician relationships, but supplements them as a convenient, affordable, alternative for medical care.
+All covered employees, dependent spouses and dependent children are eligible.